MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/advanced-concepts/qr-code-tracking-overview.md

 The tracking cameras can only detect a certain level of detail.
 For small codes - < 10 cm along the sides - you must be fairly close.
 For a version 1 QR code varying from 10 cm to 25 cm wide, the minimum detection distance ranges from 0.15 meter to 0.5 meter.

-The detection distance for size increases linearly, but also depends on QR version or module size.
+The detection distance for size increases linearly, but also depends on [supported QR version](#what-qr-code-versions-are-supported) or module size.
 The higher the version, the smaller the modules, which can only be detected from a closer position.
 You can also try micro-QR codes if you want the distance of detection to be longer.
 QR detection works with a range of angles += 45 deg to ensure we have proper resolution to detect the code.

 Other detection considerations: